 SQL statements.
 Finally,unsetEntityContext

-JPQL (Java Persistence Query Language, which replaces EJB QL ver.
-3).
-All database accesses occur through the Entity Bean container.
-Mapping between tables in databases and Entity Beans are setup by means of annotations.
+JPA Query Language -JPQL- ☛ replaces EJB QL ver.
+3. Database accesses occur through each “container” ☛ of each Entity Bean.
+Mapping between tables in databases and Entity Beans are set up by means of annotations

 Example (including JPQL code)